Does Everyone Go to Heaven?

 I. Man's Sinfulness and God's Wrath

 Romans 1-3 is quite clear that mankind is in rebellion against God.
-So much so that Paul, quoting the Old Testament, could say:
+And it is so much so that Paul, quoting the Old Testament, could say:

 "As it is written, There is none righteous, no, not one.
-There is none that understands, there is none that seeks after God."
+There is none that understands, there is none that seeks after God" (Romans 3:10).

 III.
 The Reality of Eternal Punishment